Covid 19 Coronavirus: After lockdown, three women were killed. Who were Angela, Tania, and Shirley?

 "She helped these people out, she cooked for them and cleaned for them," he said.
 "She did not deserve to die the way she did."

 With much of the case now suppressed while it works its way through the courts, there are many questions that can't be answered.
-Chandler's background can't be discussed.
 Whether lockdown exacerbated tension in the house, or what sparked the attack, is yet unknown.

 Johnson-Hadley said while his mum would hate the attention, he wanted to raise awareness about violence against women in some way so her death wasn't forgotten.